roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-15 ****** byStoryTeller07© Hollie forgot all about running away.
+Hollie forgot all about running away.
 She was now happy at her master's feet, with a familiar growing need.
 The heat was becoming more intense, while recounting the humiliating period, subject to Angela's vile treatment.

   She had been forced to submit, as a young girl's slave, which was undignified and infuriating.
 Becoming her willing plaything was degrading, especially so, when paraded naked before the girl's school friends.
 She had been a teacher at the school, so having to serve those adolescents as a humble menial was terrible.
 It was worse still when one of the students recognised her, and audaciously fucked her.